“Everything we do, we do to maintain dopamine flow.”

-When beliefs, words, and deceptions are used as ends unto themselves, to trigger dopamine with the expectation of boosting safety, peer approval, or esteem, it’s called mentalbation.
+When beliefs, words, and deceptions are used as ends unto themselves, to trigger dopamine with expectations of boosting safety, peer approval, or esteem, it’s called mentalbation.

-Most mentalbators are safety and esteem addicts who don't want to know that they're a lot like junkies because information that threatens safety or esteem causes dopamine withdrawal.
-Withdrawal sends addicts scrambling for dopamine injections to temporarily put out the pain.
-The difference is that junkies use heroin to trigger the dopamine while safety and esteem addicts use mentalbation to score the same neurotransmitter.
+Most mentalbators are safety and esteem addicts who don’t want to know they’re a lot like junkies because information that threatens safety or esteem causes dopamine withdrawal.
+Withdrawal sends addicts scrambling for dopamine injections to temporarily ease the pain.
+The difference is that junkies use heroin to trigger the dopamine while safety and esteem addicts rely on mentalbation to score the same neurotransmitter.

 Mentalbating is so popular that mentalbators have devised a number of transparent, but effective, dopamine games, including:

 “The tendency to whining and complaining may be taken as the surest sign symptom of little souls and inferior intellects.” – Lord Jeffrey